-A. Major update of the Long Range Transportation Plan December 2011 B. Annual Review of the Long Range Transportation Plan May-June 2013 C. Monitor and maintain the Long Range Transportation Plan On-going activity E. Amendments to will be reviewed and acted upon by MPO Committees As needed
+Schedule of Products Completion Dates A. Annual Review of the Long Range Transportation Plan May-June 2014 B. Monitor and maintain the Long Range Transportation Plan On-going activity C. Amendments to will be reviewed and acted upon by MPO Committees As needed